shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

     React.createComponent("span", null, message)));
 ```

-What they gained with the full power of JS, they lost in brevity.
-So they
-added an __optional sugar__ on top of JS called JSX, essentially allowing us to
+For brevity, they added an __optional sugar__ on top of JS called JSX,
-write HTML inside JS.
-(JS expressions are also allowed in the HTML tags by
+essentially allowing us to use HTML tags inside JS.
+(JS expressions are also
-using curly braces.)
+allowed in the HTML tags by using curly braces.)

 ```javascript
 // this desugars into the previous code example